State pensions abroad

 Each country's decision on your claim will be explained in a special note, the P1 form, you will receive.

-Rosa worked 20 years in country A and 20 years in country B.
+Rosa worked for 20 years in France and 10 years in Spain.

-Rosa is entitled to this higher amount — 2 150 euros a month.
+Rosa is entitled to the higher amount — EUR 1 000 a month.

 Each country that grants you a pension generally pays the corresponding amount into a bank account in your country of residence - if you live within the EU.